seaside1/unifiprotect/README.md

 - Download a thumbnail of latest motion event
 - Download a snapshot from the Camera
 - Download an anonymous snapshot (needed if more than you require snapshots more frequent than every 10 seconds)
-- Download a Heatmap of latest recorded motion event
+- Download a Heat map of latest recorded motion event

 ## Supported hardware
 - UniFi Protect Cloud Key Gen2+
 - UniFi Dream Machine / Pro NOT SUPPORTED (Support can be added at a later stage)
 - Any UniFi Protect Camera
 - UniFi NVR NOT SUPPORTED (Same as UDMP)
-- UniFi Doorbell NOT SUPPORTED (Support canbe added at a later stage)
+- UniFi Doorbell NOT SUPPORTED (Support can be added at a later stage)

 The reason why UniFi NVR and UniFi Dream Machine/Pro is not supported is because they are built on UniFi OS and have a slightly different json/rest protocol.
-For UniFi OS it is possible to subscripe to a event subscription protol over websockets, thus removing polling the API for events.
+For UniFi OS it is possible to subscribe to an event subscription protocol over web sockets, thus removing polling the API for events.
 This could probably be added in the future, but right now I don't have any UniFi OS hardware to test / develop this.